-Neuroanatomy and physiology is a world all by itself, and is far too complex to cover completely in this page.
+Neuroanatomy and physiology is a world unto itself, and is far too complex to cover completely in this page.
 It will be summarized and generalized for much easier understanding.

-One of the most significant treatment modalities for IVD is called VNA.
+One of the most significant treatment modalities for IVD is called VNA, especially since no drugs are involved.
 We will talk about it more in the treatment section.

 It is helpful to be aware of some of the medical terms involved with IVD: